 Step 6.
 Check to see if cloud locking worked

-If less than a year, compare some month of monthly-averaged cloud radiative forcing from cloud-output simulation to cloud-locked simulation
+The most robust check: If instantaneous 2-hourly cloud radiative parameter files in the cloud-locked simulation are written to file (see user_nl_cam example in Step 4), one can directly compare this 2-hourly output to the corresponding 2-hourly prescribed-cloud-property inputs—they should be identical (taking care to match the dates and time correctly can be a little tedious).

-If outputted instantaneous 2-hourly cloud radiative parameter files in the cloud-locked simulation, one can directly compare the 2-hourly cloud fields used to lock (inputted cloud fields) to the cloud-locked output.
+Compare some month of monthly-averaged cloud radiative forcing from cloud-output simulation to cloud-locked simulation… this will provide a qualitative check but will not fully confirm that cloud locking is working.

-If more than a year if prescribing one year repeatedly or if less than a year if shuffling, can compute the regression of cloud radiative forcing on any given variable as a metric of “cloud radiative feedback”.
+Another qualitative check: If more than a year (for prescribing one year repeatedly) or if less than a year (for randomized shuffling), the user can compute the regression of cloud radiative forcing on any given variable as a metric of “cloud radiative feedback”.
 Note: this metric is subject to cloud masking, i.e., cloud forcing is not the best metric for cloud radiative feedback (though, the best metric is somewhat subjective…)

 Appendix: Disk Space and Timing

-Cloud locking input file organization (for shuffling three years of cloud parameters):
+Cloud locking input file organization (for shuffling three years of 2-hourly cloud parameters):

 ~1.2T of data